 The peach is highly perishable.
 If your peaches are not quite ripe, place them in a paper bag, close the bag and store them for 24 hours in a dry area at room temperature, out of direct sunlight.
 Add a banana or apple to hasten the ripening process.
 Check them after 24 hours.
 If they have a soft scent and are slightly soft to touch, they are ready to eat.
 If not, keep them in the bag for another 12-24 hours until ripe.

-What to Do with All Those Peaches
+What to Do with Them

 Here are just a few of the many ways you can use peaches: